 "I think its a magical garden, I love it" Alice, aged 9

 Trebah's rhododendrons take centre stage in spring.
-By late March and into April, the whole valley is full of rhododendron flower; Trebah has literally hundreds of specimens, ranging from the ‘home grown' Trebah Gem with its soft pink blooms, to the mighty Himalayan tree rhododendrons, such as R .arboreum.
+By late March and into April, the whole valley is full of rhododendrons in flower; Trebah has literally hundreds of specimens, ranging from the ‘home grown' Trebah Gem with its soft pink blooms, to the mighty Himalayan tree rhododendrons, such as R .arboreum.
 The magnificent ‘Glory of Penjerrick', a rhododendron with possibly the deepest pink flower of all to the delicate Indian R. nuttallii with its fragrant, pale yellow, lily-like flowers.
 You can well understand why a hundred years ago, villagers from Mawnan Smith used to describe a walk through Trebah as ‘coming up paradise'.

 Rhododendron 'Trebah Gem' was originally planted at Trebah by Head Gardener Harry Thomas in 1900.